Newsletter Subscribe

 2XU Wellness Run

-Dates are yet to be confirmed for 2025, so be sure to follow along their Facebook page for updates.
+The 2026 date has not yet been confirmed, so be sure to follow their Facebook page for updates.

 Enjoyed reading about the best running events in Melbourne and want even more of a fitness fix?
 Take a look at these stunning walks in Melbourne to get your step count up, or sign up to these boutique gyms and fitness studios.